Refrezsh/strapi-query-builder/README.md

 ### PublicationState

-Strapi has a [Publication state](https://docs-v4.strapi.io/dev-docs/api/rest/filters-locale-publication#publication-state) which can be specified, but will only work for the SQBuilder and RQBuilder.
+Strapi has a [Publication state](https://docs-v4.strapi.io/dev-docs/api/rest/filters-locale-publication#publication-state) which can be specified, but will only work for the `SQBuilder` and `RQBuilder`.

 ```ts
 const filterCategories = new SQBuilder()